 - Testimony about custom and practice within a particular industry or group of people;13 and

-- Whether the defendant could have reasonably foreseen the risk or injury resulting from his or her conduct.14
+- Whether the defendant could have reasonably foreseen the risk or injury resulting from their conduct.14

 Legal references: